Get

 black goldendoodle dog standing outdoor

-Image Credit: may neuman, Shutterstock
+Image by: may neuman, Shutterstock

-How Do Black Goldendoodles Get Their Black Color?
+How Do Black Goldendoodles Get Their Color?

 How Black Goldendoodles Gained Popularity

 It’s thought that their popularity has grown as a result of their intelligence, loyalty, and good looks.
-This hybrid breed is often used for therapy and guide work as they make great companions for those who need emotional or physical support.
-Their gentle temperament also makes them suitable family pets as they can be both loving and protective.
-They are known to form strong bonds with their owners and enjoy spending time playing and cuddling up together.
-As such, they will require daily exercise and mental stimulation to stay healthy and happy.
-The Black Goldendoodle is truly a unique and loyal breed that is sure to bring joy to any family.
+This hybrid is often used for therapy and guide work, as they make a great companion for those who need emotional or physical support.
+Their gentle temperament also makes them suitable family pets because they can be both loving and protective.

 black goldendoodle dog lying on the sand

-Image Credit: Martin Koebsch, Shutterstock
+Image by: Martin Koebsch, Shutterstock

 Formal Recognition of Black Goldendoodles

-The American Kennel Club (AKC) does not recognize the Black Goldendoodle as a purebred breed, however they are recognized by other organizations.
-The American Canine Hybrid Club (ACHC), Designer Dogs Kennel Club (DDKC), Dog Registry of America, Inc. (DRA), and International Designer Canine Registryâ„¢ (IDCR) all accept registration applications for this hybrid breed.
+The American Kennel Club (AKC) does not recognize the Black Goldendoodle as a purebred breed, however, they are recognized by other organizations.
+The American Canine Hybrid Club, Designer Dogs Kennel Club, Dog Registry of America, Inc., and International Designer Canine Registry™ all accept registration applications for this hybrid.

 Top 10 Facts About Black Goldendoodles